sanath-narasimhan/academic-static/content/post/OnInt.md

 ![On intelligence](/img/Capture10.PNG)

-By truly understanding the workings of this Cortical Learning algorithm we can implement it to have a brain like learning, remembering and predicting capablities on a system.
+By truly understanding the working of this Cortical Learning algorithm we can implement it to have a brain like learning, remembering and predicting capabilities on a system.

-Further more he discusses many more interesting examples that give a accurate insight into workings of the brain and help define Intelligence.
+Further more he discusses many more interesting examples that give an accurate insight into the brain's working and helps define Intelligence.
 Now that we have an overview of the book we can move on to actually breaking down the Algorithm

 [Here](https://sananara-aryabhata.netlify.com/post/htm)